adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

         </plugins>
     </build>

 The analyser plugin will run the default set of analysers on the content packages configured while picking up the AEM SDK version from the `<parent>`.
-Please note that it is important that you have an AEM SDK version configured in your parent that is equal or higher to:

-    <aem.sdk.api>2020.11.4506.20201112T235200Z-201028</aem.sdk.api>

 ## AEM as a Cloud Service